 Water pumps can develop loose impellers, but that's more of a Volkswagen thing.
 Poor circulation will result in cool radiator hoses, but the gauge will read "hot".
 If the gauge reads low, what makes you think it's overheating?
-No engine will overheat in only a couple of miles.
-Some of the symptoms suggest a leaking head gasket.
 Look for bubbles in the overflow reservoir.
 If the coolant is cold, you know it's not overheating.

 The pressure cap simply allows system temperature to go above 212 degrees without causing the water in the coolant to boil.
 It doesn't CAUSE the temperature to rise.

 Please let us know what you find.
 We are interested to see what it is.